 - 1 In the List of ZDs table, display the device you want to edit.
 When the device you want to edit does not appear on the table, search for it using the search box. - 2 When the device appears, click the Edit link.
 FlexMaster displays the Edit Tag pop-up menu. - 3 Edit the ZD device tag properties that you want to update.
-Properties that you can edit include: - Device Tag name. - Location -- text string that appears in the Text View and the Map View.

-- GPS Coordinates (Latitude and Longitude) -- FlexMaster uses these to position the ZD icon on the Map View. - Device Web Port Number Mapping -- Maps the device wakeup port for this ZD; normally 443. - 4 After you make changes, click OK.
+Properties that you can edit include: - Device Tag -- name. - Location -- text string that appears in the Text View and the Map View. - GPS Coordinates (Latitude and Longitude) -- FlexMaster uses these to position the ZD icon on the Map View. - 4 After you make changes, click OK.

-Figure 51.
+Figure 48.
 Editing ZoneDirector tag details